Star Trek: Strange New Worlds: Critical response

-The review aggregator website Rotten Tomatoes reported a 99% approval score with an average rating of 8.15/10 based on 81 reviews.
-The website's critical consensus reads, "Strange New Worlds treks across familiar territory to refreshing effect, its episodic structure and soulful cast recapturing the sense of boundless discovery that defined the franchise's roots."
-Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 14 reviews, indicating "generally favorable reviews".
+For the first season, Rotten Tomatoes reported that 99% of 84 critics reviews were positive and the average rating was 8.10 out of 10.
+The website's critics consensus reads, "Strange New Worlds treks across familiar territory to refreshing effect, its episodic structure and soulful cast recapturing the sense of boundless discovery that defined the franchise's roots."
+Metacritic assigned a score of 76 out of 100 based on 14 reviews, indicating "generally favorable" reviews.
+Critics reviews for the season commonly praised the cast, particularly Mount, as well as the throwback production design and episodic format.